 Field Station Use Rules

 - If you have not already done so, you and all members in your crew need to read and complete a Waiver.
 Spare waivers are in the main entrance of the field station, on a clipboard to the right of the radios, or can be downloaded when you make a reservation.
 Please leave completed forms in the labelled box near the clipboard.

 - For safety in the field, we provide hand-held (walkie talkie) radios.
 One radio per field team, unless you've made other arrangements with Reserve staff.
 Instructions for the radios are posted next to the radios.
 Make sure you familiarize yourself with the radios before going into the field, and keep the radio on even if you do not anticipate using it to call someone.
 Reserve staff may need to contact you while you are in the field, and Reserve staff monitor the radio during regular working hours, and will continue to monitor it for as long as necessary if you are in the field after work hours.

-Use of the field station and adherence to Use Rules is by the honor system, although Reserve staff are around enough that we'll notice if things are not running smoothly.
-You need to make sure you adhere to the general rules.
+Use of the field station and adherence to Use Rules is by the honor system; you need to make sure everyone in your team/group adheres to the general rules.
 There is no cleaning staff!
-If we grant you permission to use the field station, it is your responsibility to keep it clean for everyone who is there or may come after you, and to comply with all rules so that the field station functions well for all users.
+If we grant you permission to use the field station, it is under the condition that you agree to keep it clean for everyone who is there or may come after you, and comply with all rules so that the field station functions well for all users.

 General use areas

-- Anyone using the field station, whether briefly or overnight: clean up after yourself constantly (i.e. wipe down counters and tables, clean your dishes and empty the dish rack) and keep the general-use areas cleared of personal items.
+- Anyone using the field station, whether briefly or overnight: clean up after yourself constantly (i.e. wipe down counters and tables, clean your dishes and empty the dish rack).
+Keep the general-use areas cleared of personal items.
 Someone newly arriving at the field station should find a clean and neat environment which is inviting and welcoming, not a cluttered space that appears to belong to someone else.
 Arrange with staff for a personal work space if you need one.